Gommateshwara statue, Karkala: History

 Gommateshwara statue at Karkala was built in 1432 CE by Veera Pandya Bhairarasa Wodeyar of Santara dynasty on advice from Lalitakirti, the Bhattaraka of Karkala Jain Matha.
-The statue was inspired from the larger Gommateshwara statue at Shravanabelagola built in 983 CE.Karkala Gommatesvara Charitre, composed by Chadura Chandrama in 1686 CE, is poem describing the mahamastakabhisheka at Karkala.
+The statue was inspired from the larger Gommateshwara statue at Shravanabelagola built in 983 CE.

+'Kalkuda' was a great sculptor who built the Gommateshwara statue in Karkala.
+After he completed building beautiful temples and monumental statues, the ruler of Karkala cut off his left arm and right leg so that he could not create such beautiful sculptures for any other king.Karkala Gommatesvara Charitre, composed by Chadura Chandrama in 1686 CE, is poem describing the mahamastakabhisheka at Karkala.